 In 2012, he earned his Master of Education from the University of Toronto and in 2016 completed his principal qualification courses at the Ontario Institute for Studies in Education (OISE).

-He was ordained at St. Basil’s parish in Toronto in April 2008 and spent a year serving there as a young priest.
-As there was a need for masses in Chinese and Father had the opportunity to go to Hong Kong to improve his language skills.
+He was ordained at St. Basil’s Parish in Toronto in April 2008 and spent a year serving there as a young priest.
+As there was a need for Masses in Chinese, Father had the opportunity to go to Hong Kong to improve his language skills.
 Even in Hong Kong he still had ties to the Basilian community.
 He taught at Our Lady’s College, the high school his mother had attended, and the principal was the sister of Father Daniel Chui, CSB.

-Back in Canada, he returned to St. Basil’s and was associate pastor from 2009-2013 and also as the Coordinator of Associates for the Basilian Fathers from 2011-2013.
+Back in Canada, he returned to St. Basil’s and was associate pastor from 2009-2013 and also as the coordinator of associates for the Basilian Fathers from 2011-2013.
 In this role he guided associates along the process through retreats and projects.
 He sympathized with the associates when they were discouraged and reflected on his own journey to joining the Basilians.
-“When my friends from university were getting married, I would wonder if this is right path.
-But if God didn’t want me in this vocation, I wouldn’t be happy,” he said.
+“When a lot of my friends from university were getting married, I would wonder if this is right path.
+If God didn’t want me in this vocation I wouldn’t be happy,” he said.

-What makes Father Leung the happiest is accompanying parishioners throughout their lives.
+Father Leung is happiest when accompanying parishioners throughout their lives.

 “I am invited to witness very private moments: some of the most joyous and saddest times in people’s lives.
 It’s a very humbling experience,” he said.

-He also enjoys the opportunities to travel.
-He has visited Germany and Australia for World Youth Days and worked and lived all over Canada and the U.S. He enjoys the variety of teaching at many different Catholic schools and seeing from the inside how each institution operates differently.
+He appreciates the opportunities for travel: he has visited Germany and Australia for World Youth Days and lived and worked all over Canada and the U.S. He enjoys the variety in teaching at many different Catholic schools and seeing from the inside how each institution operates differently.
 “I’ve had the chance to experience a diverse range of cultures and it’s quite helpful to see people’s different perspectives and their sense of priorities,” he said.

 No matter where he travels, he is always among family.
-He returned to St. Michael’s in 2013 and lived with his Basilian brothers who also work at the high school.
-He was the youngest member of the house and also the Superior, meaning he managed the household.
+He returned to St. Michael’s in 2013 and again in 2018 and each time lives with his Basilian brothers who also work at the high school.
 “Basilians are a family.
 Every family has unique characteristics and everyone is equal.” said Father Andrew.
 “There’s usually a good sense of humour and openness among the brothers.”

-After years of teaching general science and physics at St. Michael’s College School, he stepped into a new role of Director of Spiritual Life in the fall of 2015.
-He felt there was something special about this independent school, more than the school’s strong hockey culture.
-The most noticeable difference was the overwhelming sense of community among the teachers, students, and parents.
-He recognized that the students saw him in a new way.
+With each new role at St. Michael’s, he recognizes that the students see him in a new way.
 “Teenagers seek out knowledge in a more open way.
 They open themselves up for discovery and they want guidance, that’s an important trait that they have,” he said.